Breaking Down Cody Zeller's NBA Potential and Draft Stock

 Draft Stock and NBA Outlook

-Because of Zeller's ability to add a coveted dimension of scoring to a prospective team's offense, he'll get looks from general managers drafting in positions one through 10.
+Because of Zeller's ability to add a coveted dimension of scoring to an offense, he'll get looks from general managers drafting in positions one through 10.

-Since we haven't seen that visible improvement from his freshman to sophomore year, his draft stock isn't as high as it was during the summer.
-There are a lot of similarities between him and Brook Lopez as one-way finesse scorers who aren't a factor under the boards.
+Since we haven't seen that visible improvement from his freshman to sophomore year, his stock isn't as high as it was a summer ago.

-But in a draft with few sure things, Zeller's reliability and high basement won't allow him to slip out of the top echelon of the draft.
-He'll be battling Alex Len in June for the best offensive center honors in the 2013 NBA draft class.
+But in a draft with few sure things, Zeller's reliability and high basement won't allow him to slip out of the top echelon.
+He's just too big, athletic and skilled.

 What is the duplicate article?